 Even if you do meet the baseline requirements, this does not mean that you qualify for all federal and private loans.
 With private student loans, most students do not qualify on their own and usually require a cosigner to help strengthen their loan application for private student loans.

-Be sure to use Sparrow to check whether you qualify before submitting a formal application and incurring a hard credit check.
+Be sure to use Sparrow to check whether you pre-qualify before submitting a formal request and incurring a hard credit check.

 How long does it take for a student loan to be approved?